-The more than 400 species of salamanders found worldwide, 130 to 150 live in North America.
+Of the more than 800 species of salamanders found worldwide, more than 230 live in North America.
 Over 40 percent of these are considered to be at risk.
 The greatest diversity of salamanders in the world is found in the Southeastern United States.
 Salamanders are amphibians, like frogs, and most need water in which to reproduce.
-They live in a wide variety of habitats from swiftmoving mountain streams to moist forests.
+They live in a wide variety of habitats from swift-moving mountain streams to moist forests.
 In many habitats, they are the most abundant vertebrate.

-Currently, 11 species are on the federal endangered or threatened species list in the United States, but many more species are at risk.
+Currently, 21 species of salamanders are on the federal endangered or threatened species list in the United States, but many more species are at risk.
 The loss and modification of habitat is putting enormous pressure on salamander populations.
 Salamander habitat is being destroyed, modified, and fragmented, seriously diminishing the diversity and number of salamanders in the United States and around the world.
 Although these secretive creatures are unknown to many people, they are important parts of our natural world and in serious need of our protection.